Bring Me to Life

 "Bring Me to Life" is the debut single by American rock band Evanescence from their debut studio album, Fallen (2003).
-Wind-up released it as the album's lead single on April 7, 2003.
-The song was written by Amy Lee when she was 19, after an exchange with an acquaintance during a time she was in relationship turmoil; the song is about having been desensitized and realizing all the things she had been missing in life.
-Guitarist Ben Moody and David Hodges also have songwriting credits on the song, which features guest vocals from Paul McCoy of the band 12 Stones.
-Produced by Dave Fortman, "Bring Me to Life" is a nu metal and goth metal crossover song.
-The male vocal rap was forced by the label against Lee's wishes, in order to market it in the musical landscape of the time.
+It was released by Wind-up as the album's lead single on January 13, 2003, following its inclusion in the soundtrack of the film Daredevil.
+The song was written by Amy Lee at age 19 about having been desensitized in an abusive relationship and realizing things she had been missing in life.
+Guitarist Ben Moody and David Hodges share songwriting credits on the song, which includes guest vocals from Paul McCoy of the band 12 Stones.
+Produced by Dave Fortman, "Bring Me to Life" is primarily a nu metal and rap rock song.
+The male vocals were forced by the label against Lee's wishes to market the song in the musical landscape of the time.

-The critical response to the song was generally positive, with critics praising its melody and Lee's vocals.
-Following its inclusion in a scene of the film Daredevil and its soundtrack, "Bring Me to Life" became a commercial success, topping the charts in Australia, the UK, and Italy, and charting in the top ten of over 15 countries, including the US, Argentina, Germany, and New Zealand.
-The song's lyrics were initially interpreted by some to be religious, which led it to chart on the Christian rock charts.
-"Bring Me to Life" was certified triple-platinum in 2019 by the Recording Industry Association of America (RIAA).

-"Bring Me to Life" won the Grammy Award for Best Hard Rock Performance at the 46th Grammy Awards, where it was also nominated for Best Rock Song.
-Directed by Philipp Stölzl, the accompanying music video shows Lee singing and climbing on a skyscraper while having nightmares in her room.
-"Bring Me to Life" became one of the band's most commercially successful songs.
-It served as the official theme song for WWE's 2003 No Way Out event.
-The song was re-arranged and re-recorded for Evanescence's orchestral-electronica fourth studio album, Synthesis (2017).
+The song received a generally positive reception, with critics praising Lee's vocals and melody.
+One of Evanescence's most commercially successful songs, "Bring Me to Life" charted at number one in Australia, Chile, Colombia, Italy, Scotland, and the United Kingdom while receiving multi-platinum certifications in Australia, Italy, New Zealand, the United Kingdom, and the United States.
+It won the Grammy Award for Best Hard Rock Performance and was also nominated for Best Rock Song.
+Directed by Philipp Stölzl, the music video shows Lee singing and climbing on a skyscraper while having nightmares in her room.
+The song was re-worked and re-recorded on Evanescence's orchestral-electronic fourth studio album, Synthesis (2017).